facebook/IT-CPE/chef/cookbooks/cpe_munki/README.md

 If an item is removed from `managed_installs` or `managed_uninstalls` in this manner, Munki will no longer forcefully manage its installation or removal.
 If an item is added to `managed_uninstalls`, it is also removed from the 'managed_installs' array of the SelfServeManifest if the item exists there.

-Support for `optional_installs` is currently only available in the unreleased [`Munki3ev`](https://github.com/munki/munki/tree/Munki3dev) code branch.
+Support for `optional_installs` requires Munki v3.3 or later.

 The default list of items to be installed on clients is in cpe_munki::managed_installs.
 Anyone can override this value to add or remove things that they want (or don't want).